API Reference#

 fr.configure(async_database_url=..., ...)

 Configure the framework.
-Accepts async/sync URLs, engines, session makers, custom session generators, and commit_session_on_response.
+Accepts async/sync URLs, engines, session makers, custom session generators, and the warn_on_uncommitted / warn_on_misuse settings.

 Return the configured AsyncEngine instance.